etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Customizing and Programming a Sub-Application

-This section explains how to customize and program a subapplication.
-It uses as an example the [Product Subapplication](https://github.com/etendosoftware/subapp-product/releases/){target="_blank"} .
+This section explains how to customize and program a sub-application.
+It uses as an example the [Product sub-application](https://github.com/etendosoftware/subapp-product/releases/){target="_blank"} .

 ### Product subapp example